 We’ve all heard the phrase “budgeting is personal.”
 What this means, of course, is that not all budgets work for everyone.
 For example, a college student in Cambridge, Massachusetts, with a few roommates might be able to get by on $300 a month, especially if they utilize money-saving measures like Raise coupons or student discounts when buying essentials.
 However, a single father of four must budget $1200 or more, even with some money-saving tactics in play.
 What makes one budget work for one person might not work for the next.
 A student may want a budget that allocates money to entertainment and non-essential food.
-A parent, on the other hand, might prefer Target promo codes for household shopping, along with education opportunities, or life experiences for their children.
+A parent, on the other hand, might prefer Target promo codes for household shopping, along with education opportunities, or life experiences for their children instead.

 The Golden Rule of Budgeting

 Budgeting is one of the best ways to save money and become more financially stable.
 For many people, it can be difficult to know where to start.
 Fortunately, there is a simple budget rule that can help nearly anyone.
 If you’ve ever tried to trim your budget, you’ve probably heard that 50% of your income should go toward necessities like housing, food, and transportation.
 30% should go toward your financial goals, such as retirement savings, and 20% should be set aside for fun.
 But what does that mean?